RedisAI/aibench/docs/vision-image-classification-benchmark/description.md

 ### 1. Image preprocessing

 So that benchmarking results are not affected by pre-processing data on-the-fly, with aibench you pre-process the data required for the inference benchmarks first, and then you can (re-)use it as input to the benchmarking phase.
-All inference benchmarks use the same dataset, built based uppon the COCO 2017 validation dataset.
+All inference benchmarks use the same dataset, built based upon the COCO 2017 validation dataset.

 ```bash